semanurakkuzu/Final_Case/README.md

 2. Go to the project folder: cd starship-search-app
 3. Install dependencies: npm install
 4. Run the application: npm start
+5. Run the test: npm test
-5. To view the application in the browser: http://localhost:3000
+6. To view the application in the browser: http://localhost:3000

+## Tests
+This project includes the following tests:

+- Error Component Test: This test checks whether the Error component is rendered when there is an error.
+- Starship Card Component Test: This test checks whether the Starship Card component is rendered and data is being received.
+- Starship Feature Component Test: This test checks whether the Starship Feature component is rendered and data is being received.

 ## Additional Infromation

 - There is a loading screen during the fetching process.
-- Mock data was created for starship images.
 - An error page is displayed when an incorrect address is entered.
 - It is designed to be mobile-friendly.
 - Tooltips are displayed when hovering over icons.

 ## Screenshot Web